KaleoSoftware/documentation.kaleosoftware.com/docs/SSO SAML Guide.md

 <img src="/images/SF-CreateApp.png" width="800px" />

-From the Connect App page, you must remember the value of "SP-Initiated POST Endpoint".  o the /admin panel of kaleosoftware.com
+From the Connect App page, you must remember the value of "SP-Initiated Redirect Endpoint".  o the /admin panel of kaleosoftware.com

 <img src="/images/SF-AppView.png" width="800px" />